van-truong/ToolsyBio/README.md

 ## Step 1: Fetch tool metadata from bio.tools
 This script retrieves tens of thousands of tools, formats metadata, and saves to `data/biotools_data.json`.

 In the paper, we test a subset of 5,794 tools.
-Under `params=`, we set the field `"q": "sequence analysis", # General keyword search`, which limits the fetch to 5,794 sequence analysis tools.
+Under `params=`, we set the field `"q": "sequence analysis"`, which limits the fetch to 5,794 sequence analysis tools.
 If this line is edited or commented out, the fetch won't be constrained to that particular subset.

 ```
 python 1_fetch_biotools.py